-6.3.1 The SPD will expand and amplify existing development plan policy.
+6.3.1 The SPD will expand and amplify existing development plan policies related to ecology.
+An SPD will give additional advice to applicants on how they can demonstrate they have complied with relevant policies of the development plan.

 6.4 Equality Implications